Skip to main content

 To Hunters & Trappers in the Hoosier State

-Any corrections or updates to information published in this guide will be made to the online version found at hunting.IN.gov.
+Any corrections or updates to information published in this guide will be made to the online version found at on.IN.gov/huntingguide.

 Information in the guide includes season dates, bag limits, license requirements and costs, legal hunting hours, approved hunting equipment, and more.
 Articles found within this guide are written by Indiana DNR staff who are experts in their work.

-All funds made from selling Indiana hunting and fishing licenses go directly back to conservation.
+All funds made from selling Indiana hunting, fishing, and trapping licenses go directly back to conservation.
 Your license funds are used for wildlife management and research, habitat management and restoration, land acquisition, public access, shooting ranges, fish stocking, DNR law enforcement, and more.
 We thank all hunters, anglers, trappers, and recreational shooters in Indiana for their continued support of the Division of Fish & Wildlife.
 The funding stream you provide helps make conservation of Indiana’s natural resources a success.

 Finally, good luck this hunting and trapping season.
 We hope it’s your best one yet.